-I am involved in the intermediate Palomar Transient Factory (iPTF), which discover supernovae at optical wavelengths by systematically imaging the sky, several times per night, with the robotic Palomar 48-inch telescope.
+I am involved in the Zwicky Transient Facility (ZTF), which discover supernovae at optical wavelengths by systematically imaging the sky, several times per night, with the robotic Palomar 48-inch telescope.

-I’m also part of the the Spitzer Infrared Intensive Transients Survey (SPIRITS), which is the first survey of its kind, exploring the dynamic infrared sky.
+I’m also part of the the Spitzer Infrared Intensive Transients Survey (SPIRITS), which was the first survey of its kind, exploring the dynamic infrared sky.

 Supernovae are the explosive deaths of stars.
 Since stars of different mass follow different evolutionary tracks they face different end stages, which gives rise to a large variety of luminosities and spectral features among the supernovae.